-Live Processes let process owners build and launch simple process applications created with no coding, as described at Live Processes.
+Live Processes enable Citizen developers, that are process owners, to automate and launch simple process applications created with no coding, as described at Live Processes.

 This section describes how to get started by designing and publishing a process through the Live Processes feature.